alpeshvmodi/rails_api_test/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.3.1

-* System dependencies
+* System dependencies: sqlite.

-* Configuration

-* Database creation
+* Please run "bundle install" after download repo.
+* If you are using rvm, I have auto created gemset(article_gems) in code base.
+In that case run "gem install bundler" and then "bundle install".

-* Database initialization
+* Database creation: rake db:migrate

-* How to run the test suite
+* Database test population: rake db:seed

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...